 This post includes Amazon Affiliate Links.
 Some products were received to help facilitate this post.
 No monetary compensation was received.

-Packing List for Teen Summer Camp
+Packing List for Teen Camp

-There are some basic things that all teens need to take when they get ready for an overnight or extended stay at summer camp or other conference settings.
+There are some basic things that all teens need to take when they get ready for an overnight or extended stay at school camp or other conference settings.
 Help them learn the basics of packing smart by letting them do the work themselves.

 - Casual clothes (1 set per day)